 Whether your camera body and lens systems are "pro-sumer" or professional grade, good low-light equipment is essential.
 So upgrade now, ladies and gentlemen!
 Fork over the big bucks.

-Well, if you're like me, and the airfare alone took an awfully long time to save up for, the last thing I could afford was to spend more money upgrading to better equipment.
+Well, if you're like me, and the airfare alone took a long time to save up for, the last thing I could afford was to spend more money upgrading to better equipment.
 But then I came across the website of a photographer whose work I greatly admire.
 And I sent him an email asking about his equipment for several shots he'd taken.
 He was kind enough to share the greatest tip I've ever gotten on low-light photography.
 Which leads me to:

 TIP #1: The Nifty Fifty

 This photographer swore by it, so I took the leap of faith and spent the $98.
 I figured I'd get what I paid for, and sure enough when it arrived, I thought someone played a joke and switched a kids plastic toy out for my new Nifty Fifty lens.
-The housing is primarily plastic, and felt cheap.
+The housing is primarily plastic, and felt lightweight and cheap.
 But then I played around with it, taking pictures of things in pitch dark rooms lit only by candlelight.
 The resulting shots were amazing - sharp, nice bokeh (that good background blur), with little noise.
 When a cheap plastic lens performs this well, I call that an excellent investment!

 Want to try it out before making the investment?
 I don't blame you.
 So rent it!
 I love BorrowLenses.com (again, not a sponsored post - I just really love these guys) for their selection, easy shipping and returns, and amazing business model.
 They rent lenses, bodies, and all sorts of equipment for a reasonable fee.
 For instance, I once rented a prime 17-55mm Canon lens for 3 weeks in Peru, with insurance, for $144.)
 Try it before you buy it!